Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all the regular files with .js ectension
+script that displays a confused smiley "(Ôo)'